Dignitary protection

 The importance of cooperation

 In its dignitary protection work, the Service cooperates closely with the Swedish Police Authority; this applies especially in connection with various events.
-The Service also cooperates with the security units of the government, the Riksdag and the Royal Court, with embassies in Sweden and with the security services of other countries.
+The Service also cooperates with the security units of the government, the Riksdag (the Swedish Parliament) and the Royal Court, with embassies in Sweden and with the security services of other countries.

 Last Modified